rand-projects/fisb-978/docs/source/document.rst

 crossing to estimate a guess on the percentage to use.

 It is very uncommon that it takes more than two or three attempts to decode a packet if the packet is going to decode at all.
-But some decode down in the weeds, so we try anyway.
-Given two minutes worth of data to decode from a file, a run may take 5 seconds or so, so we are not approaching any CPU limits.

 If we didn't decode the block, we repeat the process by using the next set of bits.
 In other words, bits-after becomes the current